EDITOR’S PICK: How waterproof is your watch?James Robinson

 “How waterproof is my watch?” is a very common question that we get asked here at Time+Tide.
 And the short answer is … it’s not.
 There isn’t a watch on earth that can withstand the absolute pressure of mother nature and her deepest of ocean trenches.
-No, watches are, regardless of marketing bollocks, water resistant, to varying degrees.
+No, watches are, regardless of marketing bollocks, water resistant at best.

-And, rather importantly, the water resistant rating that’s printed or engraved in metres or feet on the dial or case back of a watch, isn’t literal — not by a long shot.
+And, rather importantly, the water resistant rating that’s printed or engraved in metres or feet on the dial or case back of a watch, isn’t literal — not by a long shot, but it is one of the most important aspects of a watch according to D.C.

 30 Metres (3ATM)